Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Looking for a hotel?
 Here are recommendations focused by neighborhood:

-⚠️ Travel warning: Scams are common in the Eiffel region
+⚠️ Travel warning: scams in the Eiffel region

 Worthwhile attractions in the Eiffel Tower area